Chart Color Schemes

 Health performance in Gunnedah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Approximately 54% (~5,835 people) have private health cover, compared to 51.9% in Rest of NSW.
+Approximately 54% (~5,835 people) have private health cover, compared to Regional NSW's 51.9%.
 The most prevalent medical conditions are asthma (9.1%) and arthritis (9.0%).
-About 65.6% of residents report no medical ailments, compared to 63.3% in Rest of NSW.
+Around 65.6% report being completely free from medical ailments, slightly higher than Regional NSW's 63.3%.
 Working-age residents have a higher-than-average prevalence of chronic health conditions.
-As of 2021, 18.6% of residents are aged 65 and over (2,006 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, with national rankings generally similar to those of the overall population.
+About 19.0% (~2,049 people) are aged 65 and over, lower than Regional NSW's 23.4%.
+Health outcomes among seniors present some challenges, largely in line with national rankings.

 Frequently Asked Questions - Health